kamerat/Epaper-Rain-Graph/README.md

      - QRcodeDisplay
      - Preferences

-5. Clone this repository or download the `yr-regn-display.ino` file
+5. Clone/download this repository and rename the folder `yr-regn-display`

 6. Create a `config.h` file in the same directory as `yr-regn-display.ino` based on the `example.config.h` file